sai9640nayak/StreamingKokoroJS/README.md

 4. Enter or paste text into the text area
 5. Click "Play" to stream the audio or "Download" to save it to disk

-## Local Development
+## Local Model

-When running on localhost, the application can use a local model instead of downloading from HuggingFace:
+The application can use a local model instead of downloading from HuggingFace.
+Example:

 ```
 if (self.location.hostname === "localhost") {